 5. Doubtful Sound

 Everybody has Milford Sound on their bucket - and trust us - it's worthy of a top spot!
-But if you are wanting to explore a little off the beaten track, then the towering green mountains, waterfalls, walking trails and blue waters of the UNESCO World Heritage Listed Doubtful Sound is a must!
+But if you're wanting to explore a little off the beaten track, then the towering green mountains, waterfalls, walking trails and blue waters of the UNESCO World Heritage Listed Doubtful Sound is a must!
 The best way to get there?
-Hire a Car or a Campervan from Base Queenstown and embark on a NZ Road Trip!
+Hire a Car or a Campervan and embark on a NZ Road Trip!

 6. New Chum's Beach

 New Chum's Beach is one of many of New Zealand's secret locations and can be found along the north island's Coromandel Peninsula.
-To reach this hidden spot of paradise, we suggest hiring a campervan from Base Auckland and embarking on a Coromandel road trip!
+To reach this hidden spot of paradise, we suggest hiring a campervan and embarking on a Coromandel road trip!

 7. The world's steepest street in Dunedin